r2llab/testme/examples/decision-tree/submission/README.md

 ### Your submission program

 Please implement `myprogram.py`.
-The starter code runs each search algorithm (you have to implement them) and write out the variable domains after each round of CSP.
-Please use the provided data structures to help you implement AC3.

 Your submission must adhere to the [TestMe API](https://github.com/r2llab/testme).
 In addition, please include a file in your submission (e.g. `user.txt`) that contains your UserID.